I would like to talk about the power of Koji fermented Japanese foods today!

 Another way is to make a salty koji sauce.
 You can either make it by mixing salt, water and rice koji or simply mixing soy sauce and koji.

 And for those people with a sweet tooth, you can have it as amazake which is only made of rice and koji.
-It’s known to be the Japanese yogurt!
-It can be drank on its own or as a natural sweetener in smoothies, or with fruits.
-Similar to how IV drips gives energy straight away, amazake gives energy quickly because it’s easily absorbed by the body.
-So it’s prefect for when you are on the run, or sick.
+It’s known to be the Japanese yoghurt!
+It can be drunk on its own or as a natural sweetener in smoothies, or with fruits.
+Similar to how IV drips give energy straight away, amazake gives energy quickly because it’s easily absorbed by the body.
+So it’s perfect for when you are on the run, or sick.
 And fun fact: It was the healthy red bull for samurais back in the day!

 I’d explain the power of Koji in detail in the video below, so make sure you check it out!